-Analysis | The Trailer: Less talking, more spending: How Biden's avoided a 100-day slump
+Analysis | The Trailer: Less talking, more spending: How Biden’s avoided a 100-day slump

 Jake Ellzey, “Education, Not Indoctrination.”
 Ellzey is the only Republican in the crowded primary for Texas's 6th Congressional District who has sought the office before, narrowly losing a 2018 primary to Ron Wright.
 Now a state legislator, Ellzey's campaign ads for this cycle go beyond his military service, into monologues about the crises he sees bearing down on the country.
 “We must stop efforts to force teachers to comply with radical indoctrination,” he says here; another ad suggests that “we must stand for the free market and stand against socialism” (Neither mentions that he's in the state legislature, where he has served just a few months.)

 Mark Moores, “Seniors.”
 The special election for New Mexico's 1st Congressional District pits a swing-seat Republican legislator (Moores) against a swing-seat Democratic legislator (Melanie Stansbury), and the race has so far lacked the acid partisanship of … well, of every other race in the country.
 That continues with Moores's first negative ad, the first attack from either candidate, which goes after Stansbury for doing “little to lower taxes on seniors' Social Security.”
-Moores has a bill on that policy; Stansbury doesn't.
+Stansbury’s campaign called that “false and laughable,” pointing to legislation on the tax penalty that she’s co-sponsored.

 Poll watch